menu icon

 Home » Recipes » Desserts

-Caramel apples are the perfect fall treat.
+Homemade caramel apples are the perfect fall treat.
 These are made with buttery homemade caramel.
-So delicious!
-Makes 8-10 caramel apples per batch.
-Leftover caramel can be poured onto parchment paper and sliced into pieces of candy.
-This post contains affiliate links.
+This recipe makes 8-10 caramel apples, and the leftover caramel can be sliced into pieces of candy.

-You might also like our 10-minute caramel candies, our English toffee or our easy caramel apple dip gift idea!
+You might also like our 10-minute caramel candies, our English toffee with almonds, or our easy caramel apple dip gift idea!

 I absolutely love the sweetness of caramel mixed with with a tart Granny Smith apple.
 These caramel apples with homemade caramel are absolute perfection.
 The caramel sticks right to the apples, sets up quickly, and makes the most delicious leftovers.
 I use the same exact ingredients list as our 10-minute microwave caramels, but altered the cooking method and times for a stove-top version, perfect for dipping.